 And when we asked Dulux to reveal its most popular shades, it is whites and pale tones, neutral and quiet, that rate best.
 These colours wrap around you, without being overwhelming or attention-seeking.
 Thomas Hamel, one of Australia’s greatest designers, is also a fan.

-Here are the top 20 Dulux’s paints according to the legendary Australian brand’s colour expert, Andrea Lucena-Orr.
+Here are the best Dulux paint colours according to the legendary Australian brand’s colour expert, Andrea Lucena-Orr.
 Plus more than a few of Hamel’s favourite, all-purpose whites such as the one featured in the blissful bedroom, pictured.

 ANTIQUE WHITE USA